 One of the most asked questions we get is: where to buy rocks to paint?
-While you can purchase pretty craft rocks on Amazon or from a craft store, there are much more affordable places to find rocks.
+While you can purchase pretty craft rocks online or from a craft store, there are many more affordable places to find rocks.

 Where to buy rocks to paint?